Docufessional Films

 MISSION STATEMENT

 Joey's Docu-fessional films are what the bullhorn was in 1968 for the SDS (Students for a Democratic Society) at Columbia University.
-Films cannot change the world, but they can affect change.
-Joey has directed Street Theatre and Expanded Cinema performances on the execution of Lena Baker, collaborating with performance artist, Connie Winston
+Film art cannot change the world, but it can affect change.
+Inspired by peaceful protest, Theatre of the Absurd and Antonin Artaud's Theatre of Cruelty, Joey has directed street theatre and Expanded Cinema performances on the execution of Lena Baker, collaborating with performance artist, Connie Winston bringing a posthumous voice to many dismissed injustices (the Lena Baker execution, police brutality, political prisoner prosecutions).

 "I became involved with Restorative Justice and human rights because much of my artistic, professional and academic life has been concerned with the healing process.
 Personal involvement in issues concerning human injustice, violent crime victims, and global politics are so fundamentally important, and so embattled, that I decided that was where I should give the time I had for work.
 I have testified before the US Senate for the compassionate release of dying female inmates in prisons and have been an active member of Amnesty International for over 15 years.
 I also work closely with various national sectors for victim's rights, restorative justice, missing persons and the rights of incarcerated American women artists."